 For instance, if the honeycombing was deep enough to allow moisture into the cavities that house reinforcement or post-tensioned cable anchors, corrosion could weaken the performance of the foundation.
 Anytime the structural components of your home’s foundation are being damaged; corrective measures should be undertaken.

 In some rare situations, the affected area may extend deeper into the interior of the concrete, in which case the only way to confirm the condition and treat it would be by way of a structural engineer.

 Assuming that your condition is isolated to the exterior face of your foundation a relatively minor repair can be undertaken.
 The repair itself consists of a few basic steps, but should nonetheless be undertaken by someone that is competent and knowledgeable about the procedure.
 A common approach includes:

 - Isolate the affected area by removing layers of honeycombing until suitable concrete is exposed

 - Thoroughly clean the area to be repaired and remove all dirt and loose aggregate

-- Wet the cleaned area prior to applying non-shrink grout
+- Wet the cleaned area before applying non-shrink grout

 - Texture and color should then be matched for aesthetic finish